-Grommets are tubes inserted into the eardrum after repeated ear infections or ‘glue ear’.
-Glue ear is caused by a build-up of fluid in the inner ear.
+Grommets are tubes inserted into the eardrum after repeated ear infections which cause ‘glue ear’.
+Glue ear is caused by a build-up of fluid in the inner ear that tends to get thick and sticky if it persists for long enough.
+This often happens with frequent ear infections.
 If it lasts for longer than 3 months and causes significant hearing loss it is usually treated with grommets.

 What is glue ear?

 Glue ear is a common childhood condition in which sticky fluid builds up in the middle ear.

 It can be caused by ear infections, cigarette smoke or allergies but not by too much earwax or water in the ear after swimming.

 Glue ear is known by doctors as middle ear effusions.
 And grommets are often called ear tubes.